Brady gives credit to his mom, White for Super Bowl MVP win

 Brady had another uneventful interaction with NFL Commissioner Roger Goodell during a photo with the MVP trophy.

-He said teammate James White was more deserving of the award because of his three touchdowns in Sunday's win.
+He said teammate James White was more deserving of the award because of his three touchdowns in Sunday's victory, including the winning 2-yard run.

 Two years ago, Brady gave the truck he received for winning MVP honors to Malcolm Butler for the rookie cornerback's game-saving interception in the Patriots' Super Bowl win over the Seahawks.